 The Health Care Navigators have been trained and as part of our Team are bound by the same confidentiality policies.

 ON LINE PATIENT ACCESS.

 This is the easy way to have access to your GP 24/7 - order repeat medication, get blood results, make an appointment.
 Do it on line or download the APP - it is really easy, simple and convenient.

 https://youtu.be/UON6WN3SUrQ watch how easy on line access can be!
 Register today

-The surgery is equipped for disabled access and we provide a bell at the front door should you need assistance and the doors open with an electronic opener.
+The surgery is equipped for disabled access.
+There is disabled parking at the front of the building and we provide a bell at the front door should you need further assistance and the doors open with an electronic opener.
 We also provide a disabled toilet near the reception desk.
 If access proves difficult to any of our disabled patients, we would be happy to consider any suggestions for improvements.